 (h) Except as provided in subsection (d), children receiving medical assistance through the Texas Department of Family and Protective Services Adoption Assistance Program, as described under Title 40 of the Texas Administrative Code, Chapter 700, Subchapter H (relating to Adoption Assistance Program); or Permanency Care Assistance Program, as described under Title 40 of the Texas Administrative Code, Chapter 700, Subchapter J, Division 2 (relating to Permanency Care Assistance Program) must enroll in STAR Kids if they meet one or more of the criteria in subsections (a), (b), (c), or (e) of this section.

-(i) STAR Kids Medicaid clients have a choice among at least two MCOs.
+(i) A STAR Kids member has a choice among at least two MCOs.

+(j) Children and young adults in AA or PCA and any of the following categories are eligible to participate in the STAR KIDS program:

+(1) a child from birth through age 17 or a young adult age 18 through the month of his or her 21st birthday who receives Supplemental Security Income (SSI) or who received SSI before becoming eligible for adoption assistance (AA) or permanency care assistance (PCA);

+(2) a child from birth through age 17 or a young adults age 18 through the month of his or her 21st birthday who are enrolled in a Medicaid 1915(c) waiver and AA or PCA; and

+(3) a child from birth through age 17 or a young adult age 18 through the month of his or her 21st birthday who is enrolled in Medicare.